Staff and investigator costs - STFC

 Where it is expected that individuals will be promoted during the lifetime of the grant, provision may be made in the grant proposal.

-If a principal investigator or co-investigator is retired, the expectation is that their level of involvement in a project would be covered by a contract with the research organisation.
+If a project lead or project co-lead is retired, the expectation is that their level of involvement in a project would be covered by a contract with the research organisation.
 The cost of their time attributed to the project is thus likely to be a directly incurred cost.

 Where an individual will be working on the grant-funded project away from the research organisation on long term secondment for a period in excess of six months (in total) during the lifetime of the project, estates costs should not be charged for the period of secondment.